isa-ulisboa/greends-fads-exercises/fads_ex_09_unsupervised_learning.md

 # Exercise 9 - Unsupervised Learning

+This is an exploratory exercise, which should contribute to your portfolio of tools for Data Science.

+> An exercise submission via Moodle is required once completed.
+You should submit a markdown file with your responses.
+The deadline for submissions is **12th December 2025**.

+## Introduction

 Unsupervised Learning is a class of algorithms to be applied to data to which we do not know the expected output - data records do not contain a *label*.
 Two main types of analysis can be applied to these datasets: